-With a whole 24 hours, you’ll have a chance to eat at some pretty lovely restaurants, discover some of the cities best art and grab one of the best shakes in all of London Town – all whist cramming in a shed load of London landmarks!
+With a whole 24 hours, you’ll have a chance to eat at some pretty lovely restaurants, discover some of the cities best art and grab one of the best shakes in all of London Town – all whilst cramming in a shed load of London landmarks and beautiful palaces.

-Take a look below at some of the best ways to experience London’s best spots and famous landmarks… all within an action packed 24 hours: Grab some brekkie (60 minutes)
+Take a look below at some of the best ways to experience London’s best spots and famous landmarks.
+All within an action packed 24 hours.

 Top tip: Try the Eggs Benedict, they’re egg-celent! 😉

 2.)
 See some old curiosities at The Wellcome Trust (90 minutes)

 With a vast array of curious artefacts from across the world, the Wellcome Trust is the perfect place to see some of Sir Henry Wellcome’s most prized possessions.
 A collector of all things unusual, you can now head inside the Wellcome Trust to explore at your own pace.